otp-demo/rhsso-auto/configuration-docs/Azure.md

   ```
 ## Manual Configuration for Azure integration
+After client is setup on RH-SSO, next step is to federate custom domain and run PowerShell script [IdPFederation.ps1](../IdPFederation.ps1).
+Please complete below three steps to configure your Microsoft Azure tenant to use RH-SSO as Identity Provider for your custom domain.

 * **Step 1: Add Custom Domain to AAD**
   * Sign in to the Azure portal using a **Global administrator** account for the directory.